serenorg/serendb/docs/rfcs/017-console-split.md

 1. Start by refactoring the console code, the goal is to have console and control-plane code in the different directories without dependencies on each other.
 2. Do similar refactoring for tables in the console database, remove queries selecting data from both console and control-plane; move control-plane tables to a separate database.
 3. Implement control-plane HTTP API serving on a separate TCP port; make all console→control-plane calls to go through that HTTP API.
-4. Move control-plane source code to the neon repo; start control-plane as a separate service.
+4. Move control-plane source code to the SerenDB repo; start control-plane as a separate service.

 ## Motivation